-- Guidelines (WCAG) 2.1, Level AA, which states that content must follow four guiding principles: It must be perceivable, operable, understandable, and robust. - Publish a statement that detailed the strengths and limitations of their accessibility initiative. - Create a system for collecting user feedback on accessibility issues and alternatives.
+- Conform to the Web Content Accessibility Guidelines (WCAG) 2.1, Level AA, which states that content must follow four guiding principles: It must be perceivable, operable, understandable, and robust. - Publish a statement that detailed the strengths and limitations of their accessibility initiative. - Create a system for collecting user feedback on accessibility issues and alternatives.